Paulin-Leclercq/MyWorld/README.md

 <h1 align="center">Welcome to MyWorld 👋</h1>

-> The project is a random 3D map generator where you can travel around
+> This project is a random 3D map generator where you can travel around
 > and edit the world with a brush of a size you want.
 > For the moment only the lowering tool is available but others will be available soon.
 > Be careful, the launch map function is not working!